SLdragon/wiki-teamsfx/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

     "validate": "office-addin-manifest validate appPackage/manifest.json",
     ```

     In the "start" script, change `appPackage/manifest.json` to `../appPackage/build/appPackage.local.zip`.
-When you are done, they should look like this:
+When you are done, the line should look like this:

     ```
     "start": "office-addin-debugging start ../appPackage/build/appPackage.local.zip",